dim0ff/Employee_Payroll/README.md

     npm install

+** It's running fine with Node v6.3.1 and NPM 3.10.3.
+If errors, you might need to update **

-Start up the mock JSON API, containing all our employee data:
+Start up the mock JSON API, containing all our employee data (run in the project root dir):

     server-json --watch db.json

-It should be running on
+running on:

     localhost:3000

-Our documents should be at:
+Our documents endpoint should be at:

     localhost:3000/employees

-Start:
+Start (preferrably on a server, to avoid CORS errors):

     index.html